 Student participation in before or after-school events, such as "see you at the pole" is permissible.
 School officials are to neither encourage nor discourage participation in such an event.

 Field Trips and Transportation

+FIELD TRIPS

-FIELD TRIPS In to the "Field Trip Guidelines" for the procedures, policies and regulations ield Trips.
-Iticsactivities.dadeschools.net/#l/fullWidth/3923 --
+Please refer to the "Field Trip Guidelines" for the procedures, policies and regulations regarding Field Trips.